lesshint/lesshint/lib/linters/README.md

 }
 ```

-## blankLineAfterBlock
+## newlineAfterBlock
-All blocks should be followed by a blank line.
+All blocks should be followed by a new line.

 ### invalid
 ```less